jonathanreveille/project3_OC/README.md

  ** `pipenv shell`
  ** You are now ready to play, just one more step.
 This will install all *requirementes* needed for this project.
+The advantage of pipenv is that it is cross-platform.
+It is recommended by the official documentation.

 ### Launch the game
 #### In terminal mode :